FAQ's

 If you are concerned about the diagnosis given to you, or the recommendation of treatment you should seek a second opinion from a scoliosis clinician.
 Contact us at ScoliCare on 1300 883 884

-Our philosophy at ScoliCare is making sure each patient gets “the right treatment at the right time.”
+Our philosophy at ScoliCare is making sure each patient gets “the right treatment at the right time”.
 This is especially true of bracing.
 As a general rule we will brace a patient when there is a high chance that their scoliosis will get worse without a brace, or, if there is an opportunity for the patient to see some improvement from bracing.
 Typically, bracing will be recommended if a patient has a curve above 20 degrees.

 In many cases, yes.
 A big part of our assessment at ScoliCare is determining the goals of the patient and what they would see as ‘successful’ treatment.
 We find that each patient has different goals and so we work with you to ensure we are on the same page.
 We then come up with an action plan to guide you towards that success.
 This can mean a few different things when it comes to the bracing part of the treatment options.
-We can use a brace to help reduce pain or to stop a curve worsening nIf the curve is flexible enough with enough growth left, we can even see scoliosis curves become smaller.
+We can use a brace to help reduce pain or to stop a curve from worsening.
+If the curve is flexible enough, we can even see scoliosis curves become smaller.
 Our treatment plan is always individualised for the patient, with their specific goals in mind.

 The treatment recommended for scoliosis will vary with the individual patient.
 Their individual situation, the severity and location of the curve, their age and potential for further growth will all contribute to finding the right treatment for them.

 Scoliosis is considered a partially genetic condition.
 With this in mind, it is important to have children screened regularly if you have a family history of scoliosis especially during their growth spurts (10 to 15 years old).
+Or if your mother or father is experiencing back pain they should be checked for scoliosis.

 Scoliosis curves can worsen very quickly particularly during pre-adolescence.
 You may not have taken your child to see your doctor at this time of growth.

 There is no scientifically-proven exercise therapy that will reduce a scoliosis or prevent a curve from progressing.
 However, there are special exercise and rehabilitation programs which have been designed to address the scoliosis curve and these have shown to be very effective in certain cases.
+The physiotheraputic scoliosis specific exercise program used by ScoliCare is called ScoliBalance.